Big Bend National Park, West Texas

 This workshop does involve some hiking and elevation gain to arrive at certain shooting locations, while other shooting locations will be just beyond the parking lot.
 The elevation range of our photography locations is 3,000 to 6,000 ft.
 The trail hiking may be deemed vigorous activity or light activity based upon one's condition.
 Trail hiking surfaces and those beyond the parking lot are generally uneven, ankle high hiking boots are recommended.
-Our longest trail is about 1/2 mile each way.
+Our longest hike is about 1/2 mile each way.
 One doesn't have to be in tip-top shape, but one's enjoyment will be enhanced by good health and preparation.
 Participants should consult with their doctor before attending our workshop or venturing to higher elevations.
 The hotel is about 5300 feet in elevation.

 Proper hydration is a must.
 Without it one will lose strength, energy and may develop a headache.
 We will provide bottled water in the field.

 Be prepared for possible temperature extremes and sudden changes in weather.
 Be aware that night in the desert will be cooler than daytime temperatures.
 In August temperatures on the desert floor may range from a low of about 50 degrees to a high of about 110 degrees.
 Please bring a flashlight.

 We will provide packaged snacks to eat while in the field.